sheldonmall/day-planner/README.md

 - Enter your planned task in the correct time slot text box.
 - Click on the `Add` button to save the task.

-My Task list for developing this password generator:
+My Task list for developing this application:

 [x] Building the page